 As an outdoor writer, I eat, sleep, and breathe all things adventure (shocking, I know).
 You can typically find me curled up with a good adventure novel when I’m not out and about exploring.
 I’ve spent years book worming about to bring you a list of the most heart-pumping, adrenaline-inducing, eye-opening adventure reads out there.
-My complete list of the best non-fiction outdoor adventure books has something for nearly every interest.
+My complete list of the best non-fiction adventure books in the outdoors and beyond has something for nearly every interest.

 Note: This post contains affiliate links, meaning I get a small kickback for any purchases made through these links, at no added cost to you.
 This helps me pay for expenses regarding my blog, so I can keep bringing you rad suggestions for free.